LunaBestPone/talentExOP2/README.md

 2.Run PGADMIN4 in start up menu, a server page should pop out in 10 seconds.
 This will also run the local server.
 3.Create an empty database namded "talentExOP2db".
 4.You should be good to go!

+* Remember to change following section regarding DATABASE in (your project root dir)/backend/dj/dj/settings.py

+Given
+  database name = talentExOP2db
+  user name = Yan
+  password = 123

+//start of section
+DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.postgresql',
+        'NAME': 'talentExOP2db',
+        'USER': 'Yan',
+        'PASSWORD': '123',
+        'HOST': '127.0.0.1',
+        'PORT': '5432',
+    }
+}
+//end of section

+You will set username and password when you install POSTGRES DATABASE for windows.

+You have to create a database mannually.

 After setting up the db, get in ```backend/dj```, run
 ```